Australia shares fall as weak bank stocks sour sentiment; NZ up

-June 6 Australian shares tumbled on Tuesday, with negative sentiment on the financial sector spilling into all sectors ahead of a central bank policy decision.
+June 6 (Reuters) - Australian shares tumbled on Tuesday, with negative sentiment on the financial sector spilling into all sectors ahead of a central bank policy decision.

 The S&P/ASX 200 index fell 66.767 points, or 1.2 percent, to 5,687.7 by 0312 GMT.